skeetio/learngraphql-lessons/1-basics/10-using-a-real-data-source.md

 points: 20
 ```

-## Implement The Root Query Field
+## Implementing the root query field

 Now we've a way to add new authors.
 Let's implement the `authors` query field.

-So, this will be our root query type with the MongoDB integration.
+So, this will be our root query type with MongoDB integration.

 ~~~
 const Query = new GraphQLObjectType({